aliaksandr-savitski/woo-woo/README.md

 Your app should now be running on [localhost:3000](http://localhost:3000/).

-## How to configure your Shopify store for Next.js Commerce
+## How to configure your WordPress WooCommerce store for Next.js WooCommerce

-Next.js Commerce requires a [paid Shopify plan](https://www.shopify.com/pricing).
-It will not work with a Shopify Starter plan.

 ### Add Shopify domain to an environment variable